 What to Look for When Entering and Exiting an Elevator

 One of the most important yet forgotten aspects of riding an elevator is taking precautions to stay safe.
 It is important to check for safety before getting on and getting off an elevator.
 At times, people can be preoccupied with a number of other distractions such as children, a phone call, or talking with others.
 In this case it’s easy to walk onto an elevator that might not be safe.
-Keep reading this article for more information on what to look for when you are taking an elevator to try and prevent an injury.
+Keep reading this page for more information on what to look for when you are taking an elevator to try and prevent an injury.

 Five Things to Look For